alexberezow2024/english_word_length/README.md

 All data cleaning and analysis occurred in a [Jupyter Notebook](word_study.ipynb) using Python.
 The initial cleaning steps involved eliminating missing values and checking for duplicates, among a few other minor corrections to the dataframe.
 The data was then ready for analysis.

 ## Findings

+### What is the longest word in the English language?
+(Is it "antidisestablishmentarianism"?)
+When I was in grade school, we were taught that antidisestablishmentarianism is the longest word in the dictionary.
+Is it true?

+Yeah, sort of.
+"Antidisestablishmentarianism" is 28 letters long.
+There are other words that are just as long or longer, but they are the technical names for chemical compounds.
+In my opinion, those don't really count.

+- hydroxydehydrocorticosterone (28 letters)
+- cyclotrimethylenetrinitramine (29)
+- trinitrophenylmethylnitramine	(29)
+- dichlorodiphenyltrichloroethane	(31)

+However, [Merriam-Webster](https://www.merriam-webster.com/grammar/no-antidisestablishmentarianism-is-not-in-the-dictionary) doesn't consider it a real word.
+Some outlets claim that "floccinaucinihilipilification" (29 letters) is the longest word, but that word didn't appear in the data set used here.

+### What is the average number of letters in an English word?
+I found this a bit surprising.
+As shown above in the bar graph above, the average English word is 9 letters long.
+(This seems long to me!)
+Of course, we don't actually use most of those really long words (like antidisestablishmentarianism) in everyday discourse, so these long, rarely used words probably shift the distribution to the right.
+A distribution of the most commonly used words would certainly show that the average English word is shorter than 9 letters.